What would we do without our slow cookers?

-Using your slow cooker instead is probably the easiest way to make whole roasted poultry at home.
+Using your slow cooker instead is probably the easiest way to make whole roasted poultry at home, other than your electric pressure cooker.
 With just a few minutes of prep, you’re free to tend to all of those other things that require your attention without wasting any precious time.

 You know, like that pile of laundry that’s waiting patiently to be washed, endless piles of dog hair that need to be vacuumed up, and a sink full of dishes.

 Cooking a whole bird in your slow cooker is so easy.
 I took a page from my grandmother’s book by stuffing the cavity of this bird with lemons and fresh herbs, to infuse the meat with extra flavor.